-- Display Options Set various display options, including whether the 2D panel, frame rate and chat messages are displayed. - Rendering Options Displays a dialog allowing you to toggle various advanced graphical options.
+- Display Options configures various display options, including whether the 2D panel, frame rate and chat messages are displayed. - Rendering Options configures various graphical features.
 This allows you to trade eye-candy such as shadows, 3D clouds and specular reflections for frame-rate.
-To help you achieve a good balance, enable the "Show Frame Rate" option.
-This displays the current frame-rate in frames-per-second in the bottom right of the screen.
+To help you achieve a good balance, enable the "Show Frame Rate" option in the Display Options menu, which will show the current frame-rate in frames-per-second in the bottom right of the screen.
 Most people find a frame-rate of around 20fps adequate for flying.
-The frame-rate is affected by the graphical options you have enabled, the current visibility (set by Z/z), the number of objects in view and their level of detail (LOD). - View Options Configure the different views available. - Cockpit View Options Displays a dialog allowing you to configure the view within the cockpit, the pilot's head movement, black-out due to high G, and redout due to negative G.
+The frame-rate is affected by the graphical features you have enabled, the current visibility (set by Z/z), the number of objects in view and their level of detail (LOD). - View Options configures which views are enabled. - Cockpit View Options configures the view within the cockpit, the pilot's head movement, black-out due to high G, and redout due to negative G.